 What kind of personal data do we process?

-When you visit our Website, the personal data that is collected and processed by Spreds can either be information that you share directly and voluntarily, for example contact details when filling in a form, or data gathered automatically through your navigation on our Website (IP address, website sessions,…).
+When you visit this Website, the personal data that is collected and processed by Spreds can either be information that you share directly and voluntarily, for example contact details when filling in a form, or data gathered automatically through your navigation on this Website (IP address, website sessions,…).

 If you choose to become a member, other personal data will be collected and processed by Spreds.
-For example, your contact info (address, phone number, email address,…), data related to your identity or personal situation (last name, first name, date of birth, sex,…), data related to your account and transactions linked to your account, or other data linked to your Website usage.
+For example, your contact info (address, phone number, email address, …), data related to your identity or personal situation (last name, first name, …), data related to your account and transactions linked to your account, or other data linked to the Website usage.